dprice80/mni2fs/README.md

 # mni2fs
 MNI2FS: Surface Rendering of MNI Space Volumes for MATLAB

-Download the support files from github.com/dprice80/mni2fs/releases
+All files are now included in the git repository so no need to download the release files.

-A stand-alone MATLAB toolbox for rendering MNI space volumes on a canonical FreeSurfer inflated surface.
+MNI2FS is a stand-alone MATLAB toolbox for rendering MNI space volumes on a canonical FreeSurfer inflated surface.
 In addition to general purpose use, it is ideal for rendering SPM or FieldTrip EEG/MEG results, since the canonical mesh used here matches those software perfectly.
-FreeSurfer is not required on the system.
+FreeSurfer is not required.

 Tested in matlab 2013a with OpenGL (linux).